Rodrigues-Royston/Multi-timescale_Trajectory_Prediction/README.md

 ### Trajectory Predicition for Normal Samples
 The proposed model is able to predicit future human pose trajectories sucessfuly for normal pedestrain activities.
+(Please reload the webpage if the gif files don't appear in synchronization)

 |![GitHub Logo](/result_gifs/normal_01.gif) |![GitHub Logo](/result_gifs/normal_02.gif) |
 |:--:|:--:|